sem CLI Reference#

 The jobs

-of a Semaphore 2.0 pipelines are independent from each other as they
+of Semaphore 2.0 pipelines are independent from each other because they

 Notifications#

-A notification offers a way for sending messages to one or more Slack channels or users.
+A notification offers a way to send messages to one or more Slack channels or users.
 Notifications are delivered on the success or failure of a pipeline.
 Notification rules contain user-defined criteria and filters.

 Projects#

-A project is the way Semaphore 2.0 organizes, stores and processes GitHub repositories.
-As a result each Semaphore 2.0 project has a direct relationship with a single GitHub repository.
+A project is the way Semaphore 2.0 organizes, stores, and processes repositories.
+As a result, each Semaphore 2.0 project has a direct relationship with a single repository.

-However, the same GitHub repository can be assigned to multiple Semaphore 2.0 projects under different names.
-Additionally, the same project name can exist under multiple Semaphore 2.0 organizations and deleting a Semaphore 2.0 project from an organization will not automatically delete that project from the other organizations that project exists in.
-Last, the related GitHub repository will remain intact after deleting a project from Semaphore 2.0.
+However, the same repository can be assigned to multiple Semaphore 2.0 projects under different names.
+Additionally, the same project name can exist within multiple Semaphore 2.0 organizations, and deleting a Semaphore 2.0 project from an organization will not automatically delete it from the other organizations.
+Last, the related repository will remain intact after deleting a project from Semaphore 2.0.

-You can use the same project name in multiple organizations but you cannot use the same project name more than once under the same organization.
+You can use the same project name in multiple organizations but you cannot use the same project name more than once within the same organization.

 Pipelines#